HEIG-VD-WEB/web-course/docs/practical-works/practical-work-3/index.md

 I encourage you to use TypeScript.

 If you do a video game and want everyone to play it on the last day of the course, I'm in!
-And I can give you the resources you need to do it.
+And I can give you the resources you need to do it (hosting, domain name, etc.)